Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 \subsection{Incremental Learning}

-On both the Taskonomy~\cite{taskonomy2018} and incremental CIFAR (iCIFAR,~\cite{RebuffiKL16}) datasets, \sidetuning{} performs competitively against existing incremental learning approaches while using fewer parameters\footnote{Full experimental details (e.g. learning rate and architecture) provided in the supplementary.}.
-Moreover, \sidetuning{} outperforms other approaches on the more challenging Taskonomy dataset.
+On both the incremental Taskonomy~\cite{taskonomy2018} (\itaskonomy{}) and incremental CIFAR (iCIFAR~\cite{icifar}) datasets, \sidetuning{} performs competitively against existing incremental learning approaches while using fewer parameters\footnote{Full experimental details (e.g. architecture) provided in the supplementary.}.
+On the more challenging Taskonomy dataset, it outperforms other approaches.

-\textbf{Taskonomy} includes labels for multiple computer vision tasks including 2D (e.g. edge detection), 3D (e.g. surface normal estimation), and semantic (e.g. object classification) tasks.
-We first selected the twelve tasks that make predictions from a single RGB image, and then created an incremental learning setup by selecting a random order in which to learn these tasks (starting with \emph{curvature}).
-The images are 256x256 and we use a ResNet-50 for the base network and a 5-layer convolutional network for the \sidetuning{} side network.
-The number of learnable network parameters used across all tasks is 24.6M for EWC and PSP, and 11.0M for \sidetuning{}\footnote{All numbers not counting readout parameters, which are common between all methods.}.
+\begin{itemize} \item \textbf{iCIFAR.} Comprises 10 subsequent tasks by partitioning CIFAR-100~\cite{icifar} into 10 disjoint sets of 10-classes each.
+Images are $32{\times}32$ RGB.
+First, we pretrain the base network (ResNet-44) on CIFAR-10.
+We then train on each subtask for 20k steps before moving to the next one.
+The SotA substitutive baselines (EWC and PSP) update the base network for each task (683K parameters), while \sidetuning{} updates a four layer convolutional network per task (259K parameters after 10 tasks). \item \textbf{\itaskonomy{}.} Taskonomy~\cite{taskonomy2018} is significantly more challenging than CIFAR-100 and includes multiple computer vision tasks beyond object classification: including 2D (e.g. edge detection), 3D (e.g. surface normal estimation), and semantic (e.g. object classification) tasks.
+We note that approaches which work well on iCIFAR often do quite poorly in the more realistic setting.
+We created iTaskonomy by selecting all (12) tasks that make predictions from a single RGB image, and then created an incremental learning setup by selecting a random order in which to learn these tasks (starting with \emph{curvature}).
+The images are $256{\times}256$ and we use a ResNet-50 for the base network and a 5-layer convolutional network for the \sidetuning{} side network.
+The number of learnable network parameters used across all tasks is 24.6M for EWC and PSP, and 11.0M for \sidetuning{}\footnote{Numbers not counting readout parameters, which are common between all methods.}. \end{itemize}

-\textbf{iCIFAR.} First, we pretrain the base network (ResNet-44) on CIFAR-10.
-Then the 10 subsequent tasks are formed by partitioning CIFAR-100 classes into 10 disjoint sets of 10-classes each.
-We train on each subtask for 20k steps before moving to the next one.
-Our state-of-the-art substitutive baselines (EWC and PSP) update the base network for each task (683K parameters), while \sidetuning{} updates a four layer convolutional network per task (259K parameters after 10 tasks).